Ashirogi-Muto/SevaSetu/readme.md

 ## 🌐 Deployment

-This project is configured for easy deployment on modern hosting platforms.
+This project is configured for easy deployment on modern hosting platforms and is **production-ready** with cleaned codebase.

-- **Frontend Portals** (admin-portal, citizen-portal): Deployed on Vercel.
+- **Frontend Portals** (admin-portal, citizen-portal): Deployed on Vercel with PWA support.
 - **Backend Services** (backend, ai_model_server): Deployed on Railway or Render.

+**Production Features:**
+- Optimized build configurations
+- Environment-specific settings
+- Clean codebase without debug artifacts
+- Security headers and CORS configuration
+- Custom branding and favicon support

 For a detailed, step-by-step guide on deploying this application, please see the `DEPLOYMENT.md` file.